MachineMakesNoise/wevent/readme.md

 * Small (<250 lines with comments), no runtime dependencies
 * Does not pollute either target or listener
 * Can be used to create isolated event listener system
+* wevent functions (on/off/emit) emit as well, these are listenable

 ## API